tribalfs/PixelsPub/README.md

 #### For Windows: Open up CMD

  * Type `cmd` in the address bar and press enter.
-This will open Windows Command Prompt.
+This will open the Windows Command Prompt application.

 ![opening_cmd](opening_cmd.png)